rajeshpillai/python-utils/README.md

 order

 History
   - V1 -> Hardcoded to combine files from the current folder

+- pdf-plumber.py
+Extract multilingual text from PDF